dtekcth/data101/src/beginner/git/basics.md

 ![The source control pane](/Assets/git/source-control.png)

 To do the same in a terminal we first have to open one in VSCode.
-To open one using the command palette, press !kbd[!ctrl+shift+P] and type in "Create new terminal".
+To open one using the command palette, press !kbd[!ctrl+shift+p] and type in "Create new terminal".
 The terminal will by default open in the folder you have open in VSCode but you can move around as usual with `cd` and create directories with `mkdir`.
 To intialize your repository, write `git init` and press Enter.